Abusive Head Trauma (Shaken Baby Syndrome)

 Article Translations: (Spanish)

-AHT can happen in children up to 5 years old, and the average age of victims is between 3 and 8 months.
-However, the highest rate of cases occur among infants just 6 to 8 weeks old, which is when babies tend to cry the most.
+AHT can happen in children up to 5 years old, but the average age of victims is between 3 and 8 months.
+The highest rate of cases is among infants just 6 to 8 weeks old, which is when babies tend to cry the most.

-Abusive head trauma results from injuries caused by someone (most often a parent or other caregiver) vigorously shaking a child or striking the child's head against a surface.
-In many cases, the caregiver cannot get the baby to stop crying and, out of frustration or anger, will shake the baby.
-Unfortunately, the shaking may have the desired effect: Although at first the baby cries more, he or she may stop crying as the brain is damaged.
+These injuries happen when someone (most often a parent or other caregiver) vigorously shakes a child or strikes the child's head against a surface.
+In many cases, the caregiver can't get the baby to stop crying and out of frustration or anger shakes the baby.
+Unfortunately, the shaking may have the desired effect: The baby cries more at first, but may stop crying as the brain is damaged.